-How To Screed A Floor Like A Pro!
+How To Screed A Floor

 There are many different floor screed options such a the more traditional sand and cement screed to the newer liquid screed.
 Each of these methods to screed a floor come with different properties and attributes that may be more applicable to your situation, so it is important to consider the perfect flooring solution for you.
-For example, if you have underfloor heating you may want to consider the liquid screed option as It transfers heat far better than a standard sand and cement screed.
+For example, if you have underfloor heating you may want to consider the liquid screed option as it transfers heat far better than a standard sand and cement screed.

 Step by Step Guide on How to Screed a Floor